-So what are the pros and cons of buying a manual versus a motorized treadmill?
-Looking at the cons of a manual unit first, we find:
+So what are the pros and cons of buying an inexpensive manual versus a motorized treadmill?

 As for the pros of getting a manual treadmill, well there’s this: